corona-warn-app/cwa-documentation/scoping_document.md

 2. **Exposure**

-   If exposure to infected persons is determined, app user receives a notification and recommendations on what to do.
-For instance, that they should contact a medical professional or their responsible health department, and whether they should self-isolate.
+   If exposure to infected persons is determined, the app user receives a notification and a recommendations on what to do.
+For instance, the app user is asked to contact a medical professional or their responsible health department, or the app user is asked to self-isolate or the app user is notified that there is no need to self-isolate.

 3. **Testing**